 Tip Of The Week: Styling Your Coffee Table DecorInterior Design Guide

-The coffee table really is the workhorse of the living room.
+The coffee table really is the workhorse of a living room.
 It’s expected to hold drinks, serve as an occasional foot rest and maybe even as an impromptu dining table — all while looking great.
 And while it might seem like styling a coffee table should be an easy feat, it’s one of those tricky details that can prove to be a little challenging.
-Our designers have a few tricks up their sleeves, when it comes to putting the final touches on the coffee table.
+With that in mind we asked our designers to dish up a few tricks for putting the final touches on coffee table decor.

 Pictured: Styled coffee table in our NYC apartment redesign.

 A tray can be the difference between your coffee table feeling cluttered or pulled together.
 Corral all those knick-knacks!
 Image via Skonahem

 Bring the outdoors in

 A beautiful rock or shell can be just the sculptural touch that your coffee table needs.
 Image via Pinterest